razercreedunity/Smart-Home-Cooling-System/README.md

 ![](Arduino.png)

-Minimize energy usage in house through controlling fan and air conditioner based on temperature and motion
+Minimize energy usage in house through controlling fan and air conditioner based on temperature and motion.